Can The Smallest Data Centers be Sustainable?

 After all, it seems logical that spreading workloads across thousands of micro-data centers and edge computing nodes will work against the demands for a more sustainable industry.

-Of course, it seems logical that organizations gain sustainability efficiencies at scale.
+Of course, it makes sense that organizations achieve sustainability efficiencies at scale.
 But fortunately, we’ve seen certain efficiencies emerge because of the rise of smaller data centers and distributed computing.

-- When you get to 1-10MW data centers, you can often get away with more free cooling.
-When you have 50MW of power consumption, you almost absolutely need active cooling — but smaller density data centers are more easily cooled with free air cooling.
+2. When you get to 1-10MW data centers, you can often get away with more free cooling.
+When you have 50MW of power consumption, you almost certainly need active cooling — but smaller-density data centers are more easily cooled with free-air cooling.

-- Tiny deployments, like edge nodes, can often get away with completely passive cooling.
+3. Tiny deployments, such as edge nodes, can often get away with passive cooling.

-- Smaller data centers can be used to provide heat.
-There’s even a company in the UK that is installing servers in homes and using the heat to heat hot water for human use!
+5. Smaller data centers can be used to provide heat.
+There’s even a company in the UK installing servers in homes and using the heat to heat water for human use!

 So there are proven ways to maximize the energy and water utilization efficiency of smaller data centers and edge nodes.